 A reverse mortgage is thought to be an ideal solution for seniors since it is treated as a separate loan.
 This means that the seniors can use the payments disbursed through a reverse mortgage to pay off their existing loans.

 Considering the difficulty that seniors face when trying to manage their finances, a reverse mortgage offers more flexibility and support as compared to refinancing an existing mortgage or a cash-out refinance.
 Similarly, since the possession of the home isn’t affected as long as you are making insurance and tax payments, seniors perceive this option to be more reliable.
-With such a mortgage option available, seniors are able to keep their savings untouched and use the cash flow generated through the HECM to take care of the household expenses.
+With such a mortgage option available, seniors are able to keep their savings untouched and use the cash flow generated through the HECM to take care of household expenses.

 Here is the main difference with a Reverse Mortgage.
 You do not make monthly mortgage payments anymore to your existing lender.
 What happens is you will receive money from the lender and do not have to pay it back as long as you live in your house.
-The Reverse Mortgage Loan is repaid when you die, sell your house, or when you do not have it as your primary residence.
+The Reverse Mortgage Loan is repaid when you die, sell your house, or when do not have it as your primary residence.

-What we offer at Beacon Lending is a (HECM) Reverse Mortgage, or Home Equity Conversion Mortgage, and this Reverse Mortgage is backed by the U.S. Department of Housing and Urban Development (HUD).
+What we offer at Beacon Lending is a (HECM) Reverse Mortgage or Home Equity Conversion Mortgage, and this Reverse Mortgage is backed by the U.S. Department of Housing and Urban Development (HUD).

 Before applying for any Reverse Mortgage Solutions with Beacon Lending, you must meet with a HUD Approved Counsellor.
-The counsellor is there to explain all of the options for you, the upfront costs, and possible alternatives to a Reverse Mortgage.
+The counselor is there to explain all of the options for you, the upfront costs, and possible alternatives to a Reverse Mortgage.

 How much you can borrow with a (HECM) Mortgage depends on several different factors, including your age, appraised value, and interest rate.

-NOTE – A rule of thumb is the older you are, the more equity you have, and less you owe, the more money you will get.
+NOTE – A rule of thumb is the older you are, the more equity you have, and the less you owe, the more money you will get.

 A reverse mortgage is a great way for cash-strapped retirees to earn a monthly income from their home without giving it on rent.
 Borrowers of this loan can avoid monthly mortgage payments by just maintaining the property and paying off taxes on time.
 Some of the significant advantages of acquiring a home loan include:

 The secured property can be transferred to a new lender who is offering the borrower a reverse mortgage loan.
-A reverse mortgage loan can then be used to pay off monthly interest expense.
-The borrower needs to ensure that property remains in good condition until the loan tenure ends or until someone sells the property.
+A reverse mortgage loan can then be used to pay off monthly interest expenses.
+The borrower needs to ensure that the property remains in good condition until the loan tenure ends or until someone sells the property.

 To be eligible for a reverse mortgage loan, the borrower must be at least 62 years of age and own the property.
-The house can be single family and multi-family as well.
+The house can be single-family and multi-family as well.
 The applicant should be the sole owner of the property.
 It should be in good condition before taking out a loan.

 The borrower should show proof that they can pay for property taxes, home maintenance, property insurance, and for the homeowners association.